 All these visas typically require a skills assessment prior to application and we maintain a table showing which occupations are available here: Download Amalgamated Occupation List

-Either the SOL or CSOL columns will apply to you.
+Either the MLTSSL or STSOL columns will apply to you.
 Skills assessment is never a minor exercise, and you need to consider this carefully before getting started.
 If English is not your native language you should also be prepared to test your English at the beginning, there are now five different English tests available.

 Within this heading, there are the following principal types of visas: